Crates.io | vscli |

 id | 801194 |

-A CLI/TUI which makes it easy to launch Visual Studio Code (vscode) projects, with a focus on dev containers.
+A CLI/TUI which makes it easy to launch Visual Studio Code (vscode) dev containers.
+Also supports other editors like Cursor.

 Read here about the journey of reverse engineering Microsoft's dev container CLI in order to make this.